 2021 is upon us, and it’s never too early to improve your revenue.
 Because we live in an era of high copays and high deductibles, patients are forced to shoulder more medical bills.
 Thus, it falls on practices to utilize the most efficient and cost-saving practices they can.

 For practices looking to start 2021 off profitable, here are 3 steps you can take to increase your medical revenue.

 Keeping your successful patient collection percentage high should be a top priority for your practice.
 This requires a close look at the whole collections pipeline, from the patient to billing staff.

 Let’s start with the patient: start with educating him or her as soon as possible.
-Education means effectively communicating with the patient about bills and financial agreements, prior to time of service.
-Bills should be clear, concise, and in language patients can understand.
+Education means effectively communicating with the patient about bills and financial agreements, prior to the time of service.
+Bills should be clear, concise, and in language, patients can understand.
 Your front end staff should be the first ones to keep patients educated about bills.
 Remind them to educate the patient about due dates as soon as possible.

 In this day and age, people enjoy convenience and accessibility, which is why implementing and promoting your online patient portal for payment collections is a great way to increase patient collections.
 The patient portal gives the patient a secure method of online payment from the comfort of home.
 Online payments save time and resources as you don’t have to deal with physical paperwork, and you can collect payments faster.
-Read more about the benefits of the patient portal here.

 2. Consult medical billing experts